How to Write a Goodbye Email to Co-workers and Templates

 I’m excited about my future there while I continue to be excited about all the things you’ll continue to accomplish here (except for you [insert name of person everyone makes fun of]), you never finish anything!

 If I could leave you all with just one thought, remember [insert sage advice].

 If you ever want to get in touch, my contact info is below.
 This isn’t goodbye, our paths will cross again.
 Hopefully at farewell happy hour drinks at 5!

 Subject: It’s time for goodbyes, my friends

-Working with you all has been a fantastic experience of my life, and I’d like to take this opportunity to thank all of you for the love, support, and co-operation that you’ve extended towards me.
+Working with you all has been a fantastic experience of my life, and I’d like to take this opportunity to thank all of you for the love, support, and cooperation that you’ve extended to me.
 The last few years have been amazing — both professionally & socially — and I’ll cherish all the moments and memories I’ve made along the way.
-I plan to spend the next couple of months taking a break & traveling through the country-side, before starting the next professional journey.
+I plan to spend the next couple of months taking a break & traveling through the countryside, before starting the next professional journey.

 My personal contact details are as follows: